 Lawsuits Filed Against LVNV Funding LLC

 Braucher v.
 LVNV Funding LLC – Plaintiff was applying for a car and the dealership pulled her credit.
-On at least 2 of her credit reports there was an LVNV collection account that did not belong to her.
+On at least 2 of her credit reports, there was an LVNV collection account that did not belong to her.
 The account belonged to another person with her name but a different address.
 Plaintiff disputed the LVNV account through the 2 credit reporting agencies.
 LVNV received the disputes but failed to conduct a reasonable investigation and wrongfully verified that the account belonged to Plaintiff.
 LVNV continued to inaccurately report the account for over a year.
-As a result, Plaintiff could not by a car as well as having a collection account reporting about her for over a year.
-The case settled.
+As a result, Plaintiff could not buy a car as well as having a collection account reporting about her for over a year.
+The case was settled.

 Kristina Yarbro v.
-LVNV Funding LLC – Plaintiff brought claims against LVNV under the Fair Credit Reporting Act and the Fair Debt Collection Practices Act for reporting inaccurate information to the credit reporting agencies, failing to reasonably investigate Plaintiff’s disputes and trying to collect on a debt that did not belong to Plaintiff.
+LVNV Funding LLC – Plaintiff brought claims against LVNV under the Fair Credit Reporting Act and the Fair Debt Collection Practices Act for reporting inaccurate information to the credit reporting agencies, failing to reasonably investigate Plaintiff’s disputes, and trying to collect on a debt that did not belong to Plaintiff.
 The case settled